devops329/devops/instruction/serviceTesting/serviceTesting.md

 Now we have **100%** coverage with 46 lines of testing code used to assure the quality of 30 lines of service code.
 That is a _1:.65_ ratio.
 Not a horrible amount of work, and we will sleep better tonight knowing that we can extend or refactor this code with confidence that we didn't break anything.

+## ☑ Assignment

+Create a node.js project named serviceTestingExample.
+Reproduce the steps given above in order to solidify your understand of the concepts.

+Once you are done, go over to Canvas and submit a screenshot showing that you have 100% coverage.
+It should look similar to the image shown below.

 ![total coverage](totalCoverage.png)

 Time to go and celebrate. 🍦